souktha/souktha.github.io/software/freertos-port/index.rst

 are common files to most of the ported platforms in the demo.
 There are three essential files to bring over as well.
 These are *port.c, portASM.S, and portmacro.h*.
 This set of files is in its *Source/portable* and I picked to best fit my need.
 For this port I picked the set in *portable/GCC/ARM_CA9*.
-Being portable implies that they may be modified as suitable for my need, but I did not modified them at all !
+Being portable implies that they may be modified as suitable for my need, but I did not modify them at all !
 I put *portmacro.h* into my *freertos-rtx/include/freertos* header files directory as you may have noticed.

 I also picked one file *heap_3.c* from its *Source/portable/MemMang*.
 You might as well pick any *heap_x.c* file